 Would you rather learn about missed or incorrect requirements as soon as possible so that you can rectify the gap, or should we forever bury our mistakes under the concrete slab of the requirements sign-off?

 If a missed requirement is discovered after sign-off, don’t blame your client for not realizing mistakes or gaps earlier.
 Remember, your stakeholders are not the experts in business analysis – you are.
 If a requirement was missed – then accept that you and the business missed it together.
-Whatever is the methodology for dealing with missed requirements, it must be reasonable and support correcting mistakes.
+Whatever the methodology for dealing with missed requirements, it must be reasonable and support correcting mistakes.

-“We will have to implement current scope as is, and only then will be reviewing any new business changes”
+“We will have to implement the current scope as is, and only then will be reviewing any new business changes”

 If you are involved in a large waterfall project with a timeline over 12-18 months, where original requirements were frozen and implemented exactly as signed-off, expect that at least some parts of the solution will be out of date by the time the solution is implemented.

 Sometimes the project management practices are so rigid, and the change management process is so heavy and cumbersome, that even small changes with low schedule and budget impact become impossible to accommodate.
 This results in a lot of expensive rework later on, instead of absorbing the change with lesser overhead during the current project.
 It is not a secret that post-implementation changes may have to come from a different budget or become a problem for another project manager… But from your business analyst’s perspective, such reworks are still your client’s problems.